The Day That Never Happened

 For more than a decade, it was the day that never happened.

 But it changed our family, even if we never discussed it.
 We no longer spoke Farsi in public.
 My mom stopped saying hello to our neighbors as she got the mail.
 My dad lowered the Persian dance music from his car stereo before turning onto our street.
 My brother, Sohrab, began to go by "Rob."
 And I borrowed the interests of my white peers: Lunchables, cheerleading and country music.
-I changed the way I dressed to fit in with the Abercrombie & Fitch-girls in my class.
+I changed the way I dressed to fit in with the Abercrombie & Fitch girls in my class.
 I chemically straightened my thick, curly hair until it flowed straight down my back in sleek strands.
-I second-guessed the food I ate at lunchtime: Persian stews served with rice were swapped in for PB&J sandwiches in brown paper bags.
+I second-guessed the food I ate at lunchtime: Persian stews served with rice were swapped out for PB&J sandwiches in brown paper bags.

 I couldn't completely remove my "otherness," but with the right hobbies and accessories and slang, I figured I could help mask it.